 Airtight pellets are not a good idea as most pellets require some air which even the supplier of pellets recommends.
 Maybe condensed in a bag or unopened box.
 The main thing here is to store your pellets where there is a dry place.

-You have to choose the brand which is fewer of such problems and can be easily stored How to store them Clear instructions a must or doesn’t matter to you?
+You have to choose the brand which has fewer of such problems and can be easily stored How to store them Clear instructions a must or doesn’t matter to you?

 If moisture is added to the pellets, then the consequences are mentioned above, which increases the chances of cracking and damage to the grill.
 The only option is to get rid of these bad pellets, you have either replace them but the right use of bad pellets is to use compost in your garden.